-We capitalize sales commissions that are incremental due to the acquisition of customer contracts.
+We defer sales commissions that are incremental to the acquisition of customer contracts.
 These costs are recorded as deferred contract acquisition costs on the consolidated balance sheets.
-We determine whether costs should be deferred based on their sales compensation plans, if the sales commissions are in fact incremental, and would not have occurred absent the customer contract.
+We determine whether costs should be deferred based on their sales compensation plans, if the sales commissions are incremental, and would not have occurred absent the customer contract.

-Sales commissions for renewal of a subscription contract are commensurate with the sales commissions paid for the acquisition of the initial subscription contract given the minimal to no difference in sales commission rates between new and renewal contracts.
-Sales commissions paid upon the initial acquisition of a contract are amortized over the contract term, while sales commissions paid related to renewal contracts are amortized over the renewal term.
+During fiscal years 2020 and 2021, sales commissions for renewal of a subscription contract are commensurate with the sales commission paid for the acquisition of the initial subscription contract are almostized and difference in sales commission rates between new and renewal contracts.
+Sales commissions paid upon the initial acquisition of a contract are amortized over the contract term, while sales commissions paid renewal contracts are amortized over the contract term, while sales commissions paid related to renewal contracts are amortized over the contract term.
+While sales commissions paid related to renewal contracts are amortized over the contract term, while sales commissions paid related to renewal contracts in a contract with a customer when the amortization period would have been one year or less.